Souvik-Dey-2029/LeetSync/README.md

 ### ⏳ Planned Features

-- **Automated PDF Export**: Option to generate and upload PDF versions of problem descriptions alongside code solutions.
-- **Historical Submission Batch Sync**: Bulk synchronization of past accepted submissions from LeetCode submission history.
+* **Historical Submission Batch Sync**: Synchronize previously accepted LeetCode submissions in bulk.
-- **Enhanced GFG/HackerRank Integrations**: Expanding the multi-platform sync engine.
+* **Enhanced GFG/HackerRank Integrations**: Expand synchronization to additional coding platforms.
+* **Language-Specific Repository Views**: Further customization of repository organization and filtering.

 ---

 ## Limitations

-- **DOM Dependency**: LeetSync relies on LeetCode's active web DOM and GraphQL endpoint structures.
+* **DOM Dependency**: LeetSync relies on LeetCode's web DOM and GraphQL structures.
 Significant changes to LeetCode's frontend may require extension updates.

-- **GitHub API Rate Limits**: Unauthenticated or excessively frequent API requests are subject to standard GitHub REST API rate limits (5,000 requests/hour for authenticated user tokens).
+* **GitHub API Rate Limits**: GitHub API requests are subject to GitHub's standard rate limits.

+* **User OAuth Configuration**: Because LeetSync does not use a shared OAuth application, each user must configure their own GitHub OAuth Client ID.

 ---

 ## Privacy & Security

-- **Local Storage**: All authentication tokens (`leetsync_token`) and user settings are stored strictly in your browser's private extension storage (`chrome.storage.local`).
+* **Local Storage**: Authentication tokens and user settings are stored in the browser's private extension storage.

-- **Direct API Communication**: LeetSync communicates directly with `api.github.com` and `leetcode.com`.
-No intermediate proxy servers touch your code or credentials.
+* **Direct API Communication**: LeetSync communicates directly with GitHub and LeetCode.
+No intermediate LeetSync backend server handles user credentials or solution code.

+* **No Shared GitHub Credentials**: Every user authenticates their own GitHub account.

-- **No Client Secrets**: Built using GitHub OAuth Device Flow, eliminating the need to hardcode or store sensitive application client secrets.
+* **No Client Secret**: GitHub Device Flow does not require LeetSync to distribute or store an OAuth Client Secret.

+* **No Analytics Backend**: LeetSync does not rely on a separate analytics or telemetry server for synchronization.

 ---